 Capital One Venture Credit Card: Best for flexible rewards

 The Capital One Venture card takes the cake when it comes to flexibility.
 This straightforward travel card earns 2 miles for every dollar you spend on it — no need to worry about bonus categories.
 You can then redeem your miles for any travel purchase at 1 cent per mile, which means you’re getting a 2% return on all your purchases, which is comparable to the best credit card options on the market.

 Redeeming your miles is incredibly easy using the Capital One Venture’s “Purchase Eraser” feature.
 All you have to do is charge any travel-related purchase to your Venture card, and then within 90 days, go online and choose to redeem your miles for that transaction instead of paying for it with cash.

 Now, if you’re an expert when it comes to frequent flyer programs, you can also transfer your Capital One miles to 16 different travel partners, including British Airways, Air Canada, Avianca and Wyndham Rewards.
 You’ll need to do your homework if you go this route, but you can potentially get a lot more value for your miles, which is why frequent flyer website The Points Guy values Capital One miles at 1.85 cents each.

 New Capital One Venture card holders can also earn 60,000 bonus miles when you spend $3,000 in the first three months after opening the account.
 That’s an easy $600 in miles to put straight toward your next vacation.

 Read CNN Underscored’s review of the Capital One Venture card.

 Looking for a new credit card?
-Check out CNN Underscored’s list of the best travel credit cards of 2021.
+Check out CNN Underscored’s list of the best travel credit cards available right now.